top of page

 0

 Whether you're a small or solo inventor, patent law can seem daunting, but it doesn’t have to be.
-This first blog post aims to serve as an introduction to the key concepts of patent law, the process of obtaining a patent, and what you should consider as you move forward.
-This is similar to the conversation I often have with new clients, helping them navigate the complexities of patenting their innovations.
+This article aims to serve as an introduction to the key concepts of patent law, the process of obtaining a patent, and what you should consider as you move forward.

 What is a Patent?